 - Misuse or damage of University property is prohibited.
 Charges will be assessed against those participants who are responsible for damage or misuse of University property.

 - The inappropriate use of cameras, imaging, and digital devices is prohibited including use of such devices in showers, restrooms, or other areas where privacy is expected by participants.

-- Title IX prohibits sex discrimination (including sexual harassment and/or sexual abuse) against Youth Participants in any educational, recreational and/or athletic programs, activities or services operated by the University.
+- Title IX prohibits sex discrimination (including sexual harassment and/or sexual abuse) against Youth Participants in any of the University’s education programs or activities, including recreational and/or athletic programs or services operated by the University.
+Please click here to review the University’s Title IX policy and procedures.
 To report an incident of suspected sex or gender-based discrimination, please contact Penn State’s Title IX Coordinator, using the contact information below:

 328 Boucke Building, University Park, PA 16802